What Is Joint Custody?

 Physical custody relates to where the child lives.
 In Utah, joint physical means the child stays with each parent overnight for more than 30% of the year, and both parents contribute to the expenses of the child in addition to paying child support.
 One parent may continue to be the primary caretaker and maintain the primary residence of the child, but the other parent has the child at least 111 overnights during the year.
 Many parents choose to split the year as evenly as they can, but every family situation is different.

-If you have any questions regarding joint legal or joint physical custody, please contact the Chris Wharton Law office at 801-649-3529 or email us!Blog
+If you have any questions regarding joint legal or joint physical custody, please contact the Wharton O'Brien Law office at 801-649-3529 or email us!Blog